Clerkship Diversity Program

 Where Our Graduates Clerk

 About 20% of each graduating class eventually clerks.
-In the past five academic years, our graduates accepted more than 580 clerkships—168 with judges on federal appeals courts.
-In the current term, 14 graduates are clerking on the United States Court of Appeals for the District of Columbia Circuit, the Second Circuit, and the Ninth Circuit—three of the most competitive Circuits.
+In the past five academic years, our graduates accepted more than 600 clerkships—173 with judges on federal appeals courts.
+In the current term, 13 graduates are clerking on the United States Court of Appeals for the District of Columbia Circuit, the Second Circuit, and the Ninth Circuit—three of the most competitive Circuits.
+Since 2000, 36 NYU graduates have clerked or secured clerkships on the US Supreme Court.

 NYU Law students can take courses such as Decisionmaking in the Federal Courts and Constitutional Litigation with distinguished judges, including Judge Harry T. Edwards of the United States Court of Appeals for the District of Columbia, and Judge John Koeltl, Judge Allison Nathan, and Judge Jed Rakoff of the US District Court for the Southern District of New York.